RHAM231/GitHub-Issue-Backend/README.md

 ### Build additional security settings in settings.py

-1. Turn on all security settings except for SSL and HSTS settings (we will turn these on after enabling the SSL certificate:
+1. Turn on all security settings except for SSL, HSTS, and cookie settings (we will turn these on after enabling the SSL certificate:
-1. Leave HSTS seconds at 60 for now to avoid breaking the site
 1. Build up a Content Security Policy using Django-CSP, test each value

 ### Custom Domain

 1. **Configure domain settings on domain provider**
     1. Add AWS’s name servers on provider
-    1. Name servers can be found in AWS Route 53, Hosted Zones, Type NS
+    1. Name servers can be found in AWS Route 53, Hosted Zones, Type NS (don't leave the period at the end off)
         1. ns-####.awsdns-##.net.
         1. ns-####.awsdns-##.co.uk.
         1. ns-####.awsdns-##.com.